Jordan Spieth holes bunker shot to win Travelers playoff - News 12 Now

 The pair, playing a group apart, both hit their approach shots on 18 into the same greenside bunker.
 Both chipped out close to the hole and both saved par to force the playoff.

 Berger hit his drive on the first playoff hole left and into the crowd behind a fairway bunker.
-Spieth seemed to clip a tree left landing in the fairway but about 150 yards short of his normal drive and 230 yards from the hole.
+Spieth’s drive clipped a tree to the left and landed in the fairway, but about 150 yards short of his normal drive and 230 yards from the hole.

 Spieth’s approach fell into bunker.
 Berger’s ran off the green to the left.